my-ski-projects/number-detective/README.md

 1. Show the Cards from 1 to 4
 2. Stack the cards one over other with the answer (yes/no) side on top
-3. Note, for the 4th Card the No is on right side and not at the bottom
+3. Note: for the 4th Card the No is on right side and not at the bottom
 4. For the 4th card, after keeping the answer side on top, Flip the 4th card so that the backside faces you
 5. Keep the 4 th card at the bottom of the stack and it will reveal the number the Player has chosen.